Maria Znamenska

 Altris Education OCT

-Altris Education OCT is a unique free ophthalmology mobile app that contains millions of OCT scans labeled by a team of retina experts.
+Altris Education OCT is a unique free mobile ophthalmology app that contains millions of OCT scans labeled by a team of retina experts.
 More than 9000 eye care specialists have already joined the application.

 The app is interactive, which means that eye care specialists can highlight pathological signs on the scan 1 by 1 to learn about their location.
 The database of OCT scans is updated every day with a new labeled OCT scan, so users can gather their library right within the app.